 The phrase from Psalm 110:1, “The LORD said to my Lord, sit at my right hand,” is often presented as a dialogue between the LORD God and the Lord Jesus, who is also regarded as God.

-- Do the meanings of words evolve over time?
+- Do the meanings of words evolve?
 If so, is it not a giant leap for a title such as “the Lord” to manifest itself as a replacement for Yahweh’s Holy Name?

 - What is the etymology of the word lord, and in what context can it be used?